Autoridad Portuaria de Santa Cruz de Tenerife, Spain

 Port Tenerife (Puerto de Santa Cruz de Tenerife) is one of world's deepest natural harbour ports.
 It is located on island's northeastern coast, with Anaga Mountains surrounding the seaport.
 Free shuttle bus service for cruise ship tourists is provided by the port authority.
 It links the cruise terminal with downtown (Plaza de Espana).
 Pierside taxis are also available.
 Downtown is less than 1 km away.

-The opened in 2016 new cruise terminal has berth length 395 m (1296 ft) and depth / max draft 10 m (33 ft).
+The 2016-inaugurated cruise terminal has berth length 395 m (1296 ft) and depth / max draught 10 m (33 ft).
 Terminal's building is Canaries' largest (sized 8473 m2 / 91200 ft2) and has huge check-in hall (with 50 desks), large waiting hall, large parking (for buses) and taxi ranks.
 The cruise terminal is served by two gangways (mobile passenger bridges).

 Santa Cruz de Tenerife tours, shore excursions, hotels